srp33/ExpressionAble/README.md

 * Merging data sets of various formats into a single file.
 * Gzipping resulting data sets, as well as the ability to read gzipped files.

-**Most people will prefer to use the [ExpressionAble command-line tool](https://github.com/srp33/ShapeShifter-CLI), which combines the features of ExpressionAble with the ease and speed of the command-line.**
+**Most people will prefer to use the [ExpressionAble command-line tool](https://github.com/srp33/ShapeShifter-CLI), which combines the features of ExpressionAble with the ease of the command-line.**

 Basic use of the Python module is described below.
 You can see full documentation on the functions in this module [here](https://shapeshifter.readthedocs.io/en/latest/).